underscoreio/essential-slick/src/pages/4-data_modelling.md

 ## Custom Column Mappings

 We want to work with types that have meaning to our application.
 This means moving data from the simple types the database uses into something else.
-We've already seen one aspect of this where the column values for `id`, `sender`, `content`, and `ts` fields are mapped into a row representation of `Message`.
+We've already seen one aspect of this where the column values for `id`, `sender`, and `content` fields are mapped into a row representation of `Message`.

 At a level down from that, we can also control how our types are converted into column values.
-For example, we'd like to use [JodaTime][link-jodatime]'s `DateTime` class for anything data and time related.
+For example, perhaps we'd like to use [JodaTime][link-jodatime]'s `DateTime` class for anything date and time related.
 Support for this is not built-in to Slick, but it's painless to map custom types to the database.

 The mapping for JodaTime's `DateTime` is: